okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/ios/configlocations.md

-You have several options for setting the configuration values in the SDK:
+You have several options for setting the configuration values:

 ### Option 1: Configuration file